MELDProject/meld_graph/docs/train_evaluate.md

 - `save_dir`: a directory where to save the results.

 An example of json file can be found at *scripts/config_files/example_config_evaluate_new_data.json*

-## Contributing
-If you'd like to contribute to this code base, have a look at our [contribution guide](https://meld-graph.readthedocs.io/en/latest/docs/contributing.md)

-## Manuscript & Reproducibility
-Please check out our [manuscript](https://arxiv.org/abs/2306.01375) to learn more (accepted at MICCAI 2023).

 ## Reproducibility
 We ran all experiments and evaluations using version v1.0.0 of meld_graph.